nortikin/sverchok/docs/nodes/curve/circle.rst

 Specifics of curve parametrization: the T parameter is proportional to curve length, and equals to the angle along the circle arc.

+Curve domain: defined in node's inputs, by default from 0 to 2*pi.

 Behavior when trying to evaluate curve outside of it's boundaries: returns corresponding point on the circle.